 You can use GORE® TENARA® Sewing Thread with either a lockstitch or chainstitch type of sewing stitch.
 For either stitch, you should insure the stitch is balanced to maximize seam strength and seam elasticity.
 Tension settings are crucial for balanced stitching.
 To set your lockstitch tension for GORE® TENARA® Sewing Thread:

-- 1. The starting bobbin tension setting should allow the bobbin to mimic a child's yo-yo.
+- 1. The starting bobbin tension setting should allow the bobbin to mimic a child's vo-vo.
 The bobbin should slowly fall to the floor when suspended by the sewing thread. - 2.
 The bobbin thread tension should be adjusted as low as possible for a flat or running stitch on the bobbin thread.
 (See Figure 3). - 3.
 Gradually increase the tension on your top thread to obtain a balanced stitch and a tight seam.
-Note: Generally speaking, if using our two-or four-ply threads, the top thread tension should be increased to nearly twice the tension used for sewing our single-ply threads.
+Note: To determine the stitch balance between the top and bottom threads of a lockstitch, cut out a 10-cm length of your seam and pull out the top and bottom threads.
+Measure the length of both threads.
+If they are the same length, the stitch balance is adjusted properly.

-In a balanced lockstitch (stitch type 301), the top and bottom threads should meet in the middle of the fabric, forming distinct stitches on the top side and underside of the fabric as shown in Figures 1 and 2.
+In a balanced lockstitch (stitch type 301), the top and bottom threads should meet in the middle of the fabric. forming distinct stitches on the top side and underside of the fabric as shown in Figures 1 and 2.